 In 2004 Amy relocated to Boulder, Co from New York.
 In Boulder she was better situated to answer invitations for international travel to teach workshops and trainings world wide as well as offer teacher trainings in the Denver and Boulder area.
 In Boulder she helped produce and sing vocals for the mantra CD, “Invocation” (2006) with Krishna Das, Manorama, Cat McCarthy, Janaki Kagel, Bill Douglas, James Hoskins, and others.
 She also recorded vocals for two of Shantala’s chant albums, The Love Window, and Shri in that time.
 She most recently recorded vocals on Kevin Paris's album, Turn Me Up.

-A pioneer for advanced yoga education, serving both students as well as fellow yoga teachers, in 2012 she co-founded 90Monkeys, an online professional development school that has enhanced the skills of yoga teachers and studios in 65 countries around the globe.
+A pioneer for advanced yoga education, serving both students as well as fellow yoga teachers, in 2012 she co-founded 90Monkeys, an online and in-person professional development school that has enhanced the skills of yoga teachers and studios in 65+ countries around the globe.
 In 2016 she co-authored the book, The Art and Business of Teaching Yoga, which has become a staple in yoga teacher trainings across the globe.

 Amy is a faculty member at the 1440 Multi University, Omega Institute, Esalen and Kripalu.
-A regular presenter at the Yoga Journal Conferences, Asia Yoga Conference, Telluride Yoga Festival, Wanderlust Festivals, and The Hanuman Festival, Amy represents prAna clothing and ToeSox as a yoga ambassador.
+A regular presenter at the Yoga Journal Conferences, Asia Yoga Conference, Telluride Yoga Festival, Wanderlust Festivals, and The Hanuman Festival.
+Amy represents prAna clothing and ToeSox as a yoga ambassador.